upper/upper.io/site/docs/getting-started/agnostic-db-api.md

 ### Find

 A result-set is a subset of items from a collection.
-If you have a collection reference, you can create a result set by using the `Find()` method:
+If you have a collection reference you can create a result set by using the `Find()` method:

 ```go
 // Collection reference